 It is expected that approximately 50% of primitives are culled at this stage.
-These triangles are in-frustum, but back-facing.
-If more than 50% of input primitives are culled due to being out-of-frustum, then there might be opportunity to improve software culling or batching granularity.
+These triangles are infrustum, but back-facing.
+If more than 50% of input primitives are culled because of being out-of-frustum, then there might be opportunity to improve software culling or batching granularity.